-CPU Ratio Setting [Auto]
+Ratio CMOS Setting [Auto]

-Sets the ratio between CPU Core Clock and the FSB frequency.
-Configuration options: [Auto].
+Allows you to set the ratio between CPU Core Clock and the FSB frequency.
+Configuration option: [Auto]

-If an invalid ratio is set in CMOS then actual and setpoint values my differ.

-Key in ratio numbers directly.
+- If an invalid ratio is set in CMOS then actual and set values may differ. - Kev in ratio numbers directly.